vippsas/vipps-login-api/vipps-login-api.md

 ### App integration
 _This feature is new and might need modifications to support all merchant app needs._

 It is possible to enable automatic switch of users back to the merchant app, from the Vipps app.
+This flow is described [here](https://github.com/vippsas/vipps-login-api/blob/VidarHolm-patch-6/vipps-login-api.md#app-to-app-flow).

 Expected flow:
 ```